poetaster/harbour-tooter/README.md

 ## About
 Tooter is Mastodon client for Sailfish OS.
 It is a free, open-source social network.
 A decentralized alternative to commercial platforms, it avoids the risks of a single company monopolizing your communication.

 This fork is being used to further develop and maintain the Tooter app by dysko (https://github.com/dysk0/harbour-tooter).
-The development branch 'upstream' is being used to create pull requests from this fork.
+The development branch 'upstream' is being for merge requests with the original repository.
 Releases by dysko can be found on the Jolla store and on https://openrepos.net/content/dysko/tooter

-Releases from this forked repository can be found here: https://openrepos.net/content/molan/tooter-fork.
+Releases from this forked repository (branch 'master') can be found here: https://openrepos.net/content/molan/tooter-fork.

 ## Build
 Clone / download this repository and import it in your SailfishOS IDE using the harbour-tooter.pro project file.
 No additional configuration needed.